petar-bibulic/peaktopia/README.md

 ## Issues & Contributing
 You can check out [Peaktopia Github repository](https://github.com/petar-bibulic/peaktopia) - your feedback and contributions are welcome!

-If there is a feature you would like to see implemented open an issue with an `enhancement` tag and I will try to prioritise it.
+If there is a feature you would like to see implemented open an issue with an `enhancement` tag and I will try to prioritize it.

 ## Learn More about Next